fcdoc/doc/en/flashduty/mixin/instant_messaging/wecom.md

 <img src="https://fcdoc.github.io/img/zh/flashduty/mixin/instant_messaging/wecom/4.avif" alt="drawing" width="400"/>

-5. **Please note: Flashduty As an enterprise WeChat service provider, we provide you with a long-term free version of the `FlashDuty` application.
-This application needs to obtain the Enterprise WeChat interface calling license before it can be used (password-free login + messages).
-This license currently supports $ 60 day __ for free for up to __ .
-After that, we must purchase the Enterprise WeChat license for you before you can use it.**
+5. **Please note: As an Enterprise WeChat service provider, Flashduty offers a long-term free version of the `FlashDuty` application.
+This application requires an Enterprise WeChat API call license to function (password-free login + message sending).
+This license currently supports __up to 60 days__ of free usage.
+After that, we must purchase the Enterprise WeChat license for you to continue using it.**

-## 2. Common Issues
+## 2. Frequently Asked Questions

-1. **Upon clicking the integrated save button, an error `authorize app first` appears?**
+1. **Clicking the integration save button results in an error `authorize app first`?**

-- Please check if you have completed the application installation steps, such as whether you can see the `FlashDuty` application in the workspace
+- Please check if you have completed the application installation steps, for example, whether you can see the `FlashDuty` application on the workbench
 - Please check if you have correctly configured the `Corp ID`

 2. **How to complete account linking?
-Or message sending prompt __ Not associated with the application __ ?**
+Or why does the message sending prompt say __Not associated with the application__?**

 - Log in to the enterprise WeChat client (both desktop and mobile), enter **the workbench** , find and enter application `FlashDuty`
 - When entering the application for the first time, you need to log in - Select a member account, password or single sign-on.
 After successful login, `Flashduty` linkage to **the enterprise WeChat** account is completed.
 - Subsequent entries into the application will be password-free

-3. **How to issue incident notifications?**
+3. **How to send incident notifications?**

-- You must first complete the account association as described in question 1 before sending notifications
+- You must refer to question 1 to complete the account linking before sending notifications
-- Enter the details page of a specific collaboration space - Dispatch Strategy, and under the personal channel section, select to notify the enterprise WeChat integration to complete the notification configuration
+- Enter the details page of a certain collaboration space - Dispatch Strategy.
+In the personal channel section, select Notification to Enterprise WeChat integration to complete the notification configuration
-- Support for customizing the content of enterprise WeChat notifications is available.
+- It supports customizing the content of Enterprise WeChat notifications.
 You can go to the template management page to set a custom template.
-Note: **The custom area can display a maximum of 8 lines.
-Content exceeding this limit will be truncated by enterprise WeChat.**
+Note: **The maximum number of display lines in the custom area is 8.
+If it exceeds this limit, it will be truncated by Enterprise WeChat.**

 <img src="https://fcdoc.github.io/img/zh/flashduty/mixin/instant_messaging/wecom/5.avif" alt="drawing" width="400"/>

 4. **How to handle alerts within WeChat?**

-- Click on the card message to directly access the alert details page
+- Click on the card message to go directly to the alert details page
 - Click **to start processing** and directly set alert to the **processing** status
 - Click **to close directly** , and directly set alert to the **closed** state
 - Click **Block for 2 hours** to directly block alert for 2 hours.
 If you want to block more time, click `...` in the upper right corner of the card for more blocking options.

 5. **Why does the card message provide a <strong>status refresh</strong> button?**

-- Enterprise WeChat limits card interactions to one update every 72 hours.
-Each button operation counts as an interaction
+- Enterprise WeChat limits a card interaction to only one update within 72 hours.
+Each button operation is an interaction
 - When the status of an alert changes, Flashduty will request an update to the card content
-- When the alert status changes frequently, it may exceed the update limit, preventing the card from updating in real time.
-In such cases, click the refresh button to gain an opportunity to update the card status
+- When the alert status changes frequently, the card may not be updated in real time due to exceeding the update limit.
+In this case, you can click the refresh button to get an opportunity to update the card status

 6. **Mac How to open click card messages using <strong>the system default browser</strong> on the desktop?**

-- By default, the Mac desktop uses the in-app browser to open links
+- The Mac desktop client defaults to using the in-app browser to open links
-- You can try the shortcut keys `ctrl` + `command` + `shift` + `d` to turn on debugging mode, and then select **debug - browser, webView related - system browser to open the web page** to change the link opening mode.
+- You can try the shortcut keys `ctrl` + `command` + `shift` + `d` to turn on debugging mode, and then select **debugging - browser, webView related - system browser to open the web page** to change the link opening mode.
 Use the same shortcut to turn off debug mode and keep settings.

-7. **Incident notification failed, displaying __License Not Activated__?**
+7. **Incident notification failed, prompting __license not opened__?**

-- Contact Flashduty customer service or dedicated support to purchase and activate the license for you
+- Contact Flashduty customer service or dedicated support to purchase and activate it for you